 These two eggs were balanced on there ends on March 24, 2015, four days after the equinox.
 Credit: Scott Sutherland

-Secondly, Earth's gravity completely overwhelms any other gravitational forces experienced here on the planet's surface.
 The Moon's gravity is the next strongest influence, followed by the Sun, and they are the reasons for our ocean tides.
-However, the tides only occur due to the cumulative effect of these objects pulling on immense bodies of liquid.
-For something as small as an egg, their effect is so weak that it can be considered negligible.
+However, the tides only occur due to the cumulative effect of these objects simultaneously pulling on each individual molecule in an immense body of water.
+For something as small as an egg, the gravitational pull of the Moon and Sun is so weak that it has no effect whatsoever.

-There are only three factors that matter in balancing eggs: the stability of the surface you are using, the 'bumpiness' of the eggs being balanced, and the steadiness of your hands.
+Only three factors matter in balancing eggs: the stability of the surface you are using, the 'bumpiness' of the eggs being balanced, and the steadiness of your hands.

 2. Those crazy days (and nights)

 There are two days during the year when night and day are roughly 12 hours long.
 However, despite the word equinox coming from the Latin words for 'equal' and 'night', those two days do not fall on the equinoxes.

 Depending on your latitude, the date when day and night are roughly equal happens anywhere from 3 to 21 days before the spring equinox and from 3 to 21 days after the fall equinox.
 The closer you are to the equator, the bigger the gap is.
 Anyone at the equator actually never sees equal day and night.

 A view of the equinox from space, courtesy the GOES geostationary weather satellite.
 Credit: NOAA